momenzaidan/weather-monitoring-project/README.md

 * **Alerting System**: Adding an automated email/SMS alert for extreme weather conditions in Riyadh.

 ---
-> **IMPORTANT NOTE**: The collabrator in this project all worked on this project codes but momenzaidan did all the uplod and commit jop since we are a friends and live and work toghther.
+> **IMPORTANT NOTE**: all the collabrators in this project worked on this project codes but momenzaidan did all the uploud and commit jop , we are a friends live and work toghther on the same Pc.
 > **Final Project Status**: System is currently operational and updating the dataset hourly.